UOAF/OpenRadar/README.md

 ## Getting Started
 1. Download OpenRadar.exe from the release on github
-2. Set The following setting in 'user/config/Falcon BMS User.cfg' to enable Tacview RealTime Telemetry on the BMS host
+2. Set the following setting in 'user/config/Falcon BMS User.cfg' to enable Tacview RealTime Telemetry on the BMS host
     ```
     set g_bTacviewRealTime 1
     set g_nTacviewPort 42674